 Serious injuries, also known as catastrophic injuries, may occur in many different situations.
 What is common among them is that they may change an accident victim's life permanently, making it difficult for the victim to work or even perform daily household chores.
 These injuries may include brain trauma, spinal cord damage, disfigurement, visible or substantial third-degree burns, amputations, broken bones, or even a tragic death.
 If you or a loved one has been harmed by someone else’s negligence or misconduct, the Memphis injury lawyers at Nahon, Saharovich & Trotz can help you navigate the legal process.
 With more than 30 attorneys and 100 staff members, we are the largest personal injury firm based in Tennessee.
 This allows us to put a sweeping breadth of resources at the disposal of injured victims in Tennessee, Arkansas, Mississippi, Missouri, and Kentucky.Assert Your Rights Through a Personal Injury Claim

 After a serious accident, you may need medical care and rehabilitation.
 You may also need to make alterations to your home to accommodate a disability.
 Your relationship with your spouse and family may change to accommodate your reduced activity level.
-These injuries may result from a motor vehicle or truck accident, an incident of medical malpractice, a defective product, or a dangerous property condition, among other situations.
+These injuries may result from a motor vehicle or truck accident, an incident of medical malpractice, a defective product, a dog bite, or a dangerous property condition, among other situations.

 Often, these accidents happen because of someone else’s negligence.
 To establish negligence, you will need to prove by a preponderance of the evidence that a defendant owed you a duty to use reasonable care, and their failure to meet that duty was the legal cause of your injuries.
 If you can establish negligence per se, the focus may shift to damages.
 Negligence per se is negligence as a matter of law, and it can apply when there is a violation of a safety statute, regulation, or ordinance, the violation was the legal cause of the plaintiff's injury, and the injury is of the type that the law was intended to prevent.